refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-list-page.md

 ### Handling Relationships

-Each product includes the `category` field.
-But, it only includes the `id` of the category.
-This is a foreign key that points to the `categories` resource.
-In the `categories` resource, we can see the `title` field.
-So, in order to display the category `title` in the table, we can use the `useMany` hook provided by **refine**.
+Each product includes the `category` field which has `id` property.
+This is a foreign key that points to the `categories` resource which is different than "product" resource.

+There is a `title` field In the `categories` resource.
+To display the category `title` in the table, we can use the `useMany` hook provided by **refine**.

 This hook allows us to fetch data for multiple records in a single request by providing the `id`'s of the related records.
-In this case, we need to provide the `id`'s of the products' categories.
+In this case, we need to provide the `id`'s of the products categories.
 It is particularly useful when we need to fetch related data for multiple records.

 [Refer to the `useMany` documentation for more information &#8594](/docs/api-reference/core/hooks/data/useMany/)